 Q: What should I wear to the tryouts?

-A: You should wear would you would wear to a typical mock trial or moot court competition.
+A: You should wear would you would wear to a typical mock trial or moot court competition (professional attire).

 Q: What problem do I use for the oral argument for the moot court tryouts?

 A: Base your argument on the 2015 HCMP 1L Appellate Advocacy Competition problem.
-If you are a current 2L applying for the Pace Environmental Team, you can use the problem from the Judson Falknor Appellate Advocacy Competition.
+If you are a current 2L, you can use the problem from the Judson Falknor Appellate Advocacy Competition.